 Diego gives listeners specific examples of what he does to keep teams connected, engaged, and also learning.
 This includes off-site events, celebrations among the team, mentoring, feedback, and giving space to let others shine.

 “To me, the way you do it is part of the craft so it’s something important to do.
 I also spend time with my direct reports ideating but also sharing with them things I’ve tried before because someday they will be CPOs, as well.
 This is part of my mission, to keep elevating my VPs to CPOs somewhere.
 Part of that requires basically having good techniques to do their own team-building in the teams now and also in the future.

-There are other things to do, as well. … Don’t waste an opportunity to celebrate.
+There are other things to do, as well.
+Don’t waste an opportunity to celebrate.
 Any awesomeness should be celebrated.
-So we tend to celebrate when we do a great release … any event that is personal or work-related, that is worth celebrating. … For me, it’s important to have the budget for this all-hands, the budget for this off-sites, the budget for the celebrations. … Some folks may prefer one thing or another.
-Just have interactive conversations. … Keep looking for what is that the team needs.
-It should not be top-down, it should be more of listening and paying attention, and sometimes directly asking. … It’s most important than anything else is just basically stay connected.”
+So we tend to celebrate when we do a great release, any event that is personal or work-related, that is worth celebrating.
+For me, it’s important to have the budget for all-hands, for off-sites, the budget for the celebrations.”

 Join us for CPO Rising

 Here at Products That Count, we are the premier source of information and discussion of all things CPO-related, allowing Chief Product Officers a place to grow, learn, and engage.
 We are offering resources, events and opportunities, and a chance to celebrate the role during the age of product.
 Sign up for a free membership today, and stay in the know about all things CPO.